You've got a choice: wake up, or give much of your future savings away.

 The industry is there to help you - at a price

 Buying shares directly incurs costs.
-Buying shares indirectly (through a unit trust or a structured financial product, for example) incurs other costs.
+Buying shares indirectly (through a fund or a structured financial product, for example) incurs other costs.
 The whole process is (deliberately?) opaque.

 The regulator does its best to outlaw on your behalf the more egregious charges, particularly those that create incentives for biased advice.
 But it's always going to be one step behind.
 The list of costs in the next section includes some that are banned for many products at the time of writing.
 We make no apology for this.
 Forewarned is forearmed.